zantu2021/FoodDepressionConundrum/ArticleCollection.md

 * Fiber and the whole intestinal complex https://www.gutsense.org/
 * Cholesterol might be misunderstood - Dave Feldman https://cholesterolcode.com/
   * when you eat high fat low carb, you might experience high cholesterol, this might be due to some evolutionary adaptation
+* Some people can take up to 5 days to show symptoms after consuming something they don't do well with.  https://slimemoldtimemold.com/2023/04/14/n1-symptom-vs-syndrome/

 ## Toxins